Salmon River (Idaho)

-The Salmon River, also known as "The River of No Return", is a river located in the U.S. state of Idaho in the western United States.
+The Salmon River, also known as the "River of No Return", is a river located in the U.S. state of Idaho in the western United States.
 It flows for 425 mi through central Idaho, draining a rugged, thinly populated watershed of 14000 sqmi.
 The river drops more than 7000 ft from its headwaters, near Galena Summit above the Sawtooth Valley in the Sawtooth National Recreation Area, to its confluence with the Snake River.
 Measured at White Bird, its average discharge is 11060 cuft/s.
-The Salmon River is the longest undammed river in the contiguous United States and the longest within a single state outside Alaska.
+The Salmon River is the longest undammed river in the contiguous United States.

 Settlements located along the Salmon River include Stanley, Clayton, Challis, Salmon, Riggins, and White Bird.
 Redfish Lake and Little Redfish Lake, which flow into the river via Redfish Lake Creek, are the termini of the longest Pacific sockeye salmon migration in North America.
 The lower half of the river provides the time zone boundary for the state, with northern Idaho on Pacific Time and the rest of the state on Mountain Time.